Midas0615/React-Django-Sp/README.md

 # Playoffs or BUST!

-Sports fan application built with Django, React, and PostgreSQL, and using a and deployed with Heroku
+Sports fan application built with Django, React, and PostgreSQL, and deployed with Heroku cloud platform.

 **Live site:** <https://playoffs-or-bust.herokuapp.com/>